Client and Server

 As noted above, this prefixing does not apply for GRPC.

-An ABCI server must also be able to support multiple connections, as Tendermint uses three connections.
+An ABCI server must also be able to support multiple connections, as Tendermint uses four connections.

 # Async vs Sync